OCA/account-reconcile/move_period_from_transaction_date/README.rst

 Module name
 ===========

+By default, a bank statement in Odoo has its own period, and this period will be assigned to all the moves generated from the bank statement lines, regardless of their effective dates.

+The desirability of this behaviour depends on the jurisdiction and may be illegal.

-This module was written to make sure that when reconciliation moves are generated for a bank transaction, that the period for the moves is determined from the transaction (bank statement line), and not from the bank statement period.
+This module was written to make sure that when reconciliation moves are generated for a bank transaction, the period for the moves is determined from the transaction (bank statement line) date, and not taken from the bank statement.

 Contributors
 ------------